kimipooh/wp-ds-faq-plus/readme.txt

 5. Edit Menu.

 == Changelog ==
+= 1.4.8 =
+* Fixed the warning regarding an undefined variable.
+* Tested up WordPress 5.8 and PHP 8.0.0

 = 1.4.7 =
 * Fixed the warning regarding an undefined index.
 * Tested up WordPress 5.6.2 and PHP 8.0.0